 When you purchase this class, you receive one hour of content taught by an expert providers and continuing education credit to advance your career.

 Complete this one-hour class the day you purchase it, or as it fits into your life.
 You will have one year of access to the content so you can decide when you complete it.

 However, we do recommend completing it as soon as you can, so you can start creating life-changing results for your clients.

 You have one year of access so you can return to the curriculum as you need.

-To receive CE credit, you must complete the classes, answer the completion questions correctly, and complete the course evaluations.
+To receive CE credit, you must complete the classes, answer the completion questions correctly, review each handout, and complete the course evaluations.
 If you do not answer the questions correctly, review the materials and re-take the tests.

 This class qualifies for one continuing education hour.

 We are committed to making this course accessible to all.
 Contact firstname.lastname@example.org to request accommodations.
 In some cases, documentation is requested for review.